suncoast-devs/handbook/lessons/js-fetch/index.md

 - This will access the _Countries_ and fetch a list of all countries.

-- But if we just log this response we will see something that we cannot directly use
+- But if we just log this response, we will see something that we cannot directly use.

 ```javascript
 let response = fetch('https://restcountries.eu/rest/v2/all')